s4w3d0ff/python-poloniex/README.md

 - ApiKey and Secret are optional if used for just public commands.
 - Returns `False` if the command supplied does not exist (this helps on bandwith when testing) .
 - Api Commands have been 'mapped' into lambdas for your conveniance.
+- The poloniex.Poloniex() object has an optional 'timeout' attribute/arg that adjusts the number of seconds to wait for a response from polo (default is 3 sec)

 ##Install:
 ```bash